szczyglis-dev/py-gpt/README.md

 The prompt is used to generate a query for the `DALL-E` image generation model, which runs in the background.

+##  Experts (inline)

+The plugin allows calling experts in any chat mode.
+This is the inline Experts (co-op) mode.

+See the `Mode -> Experts` section for more details.

 ## GPT-4 Vision (inline)

 The plugin integrates vision capabilities across all chat modes, not just Vision mode.
 Once enabled, it allows the model to seamlessly switch to vision processing in the background whenever an image attachment or vision capture is detected.